tc39/proposal-temporal/docs/yearmonth.md

 ## Constructor

-### **new Temporal.YearMonth**(_isoYear_: number, _isoMonth_: number, _disambiguation_: 'constrain' | 'balance' | 'reject' = 'constrain') : Temporal.YearMonth
+### **new Temporal.YearMonth**(_isoYear_: number, _isoMonth_: number) : Temporal.YearMonth

 **Parameters:**
 - `isoYear` (number): A year.
 - `isoMonth` (number): A month, ranging between 1 and 12 inclusive.
-- `disambiguation` (optional string): How to deal with out-of-range values of the other parameters.
-  Allowed values are `constrain`, `balance`, and `reject`.
-  The default is `constrain`.

 **Returns:** a new `Temporal.YearMonth` object.

-Use this constructor if you have the correct parameters already as individual number values, or you need the disambiguation behaviour.
+Use this constructor if you have the correct parameters already as individual number values.
-Otherwise, `Temporal.YearMonth.from()`, which accepts more kinds of input, is probably more convenient.
+Otherwise, `Temporal.YearMonth.from()`, which accepts more kinds of input and allows disambiguation behaviour, is probably more convenient.

 All values are given as reckoned in the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates).

-The `disambiguation` parameter works as follows:
-- In `constrain` mode (the default), any out-of-range values are clamped to the nearest in-range value.
-- In `balance` mode, any out-of-range values are resolved by balancing them with the next highest unit.
-- In `reject` mode, the presence of out-of-range values will cause the constructor to throw a `RangeError`.
+Together, `isoYear` and `isoMonth` must represent a valid month in that calendar.

 The range of allowed values for this type is exactly enough that calling [`getYearMonth()`](./date.html#getYearMonth) on any valid `Temporal.Date` will succeed.
 If `isoYear` and `isoMonth` are outside of this range, then `constrain` mode will clamp the date to the limit of the allowed range.